 If you are taking the tour and this is your first time visiting In My Own Style…Welcome!

-If you have been reading my blog for a while… get ready to see the changes I made to my studioffice.
-I finally got around to painting the large armoire I call my crafts closet… PINK!
+If you have been reading my blog for a while… get ready to see the changes I made to my craft room that I call my studioffice since one half serves as an office and the other half as a creative studio.

 My craft room aka…my studioffice is right off the kitchen through a pocket door.
 Over the last few months I have kept it closed since the room was a mess with all the supplies I needed to makeover the kitchen.
 Now that the kitchen makeover is complete, it was time to get the room back in order.